d-led/undoredo-cpp/README.md

 ### Memento and transactions

-One can combine the encapsulation of the internal state and the transactions by having a specialized object of type <code>DelayedTransaction</code> prepare the transaction of setting or resetting the internal state.
+One can combine the encapsulation of the internal state and the transactions by having a specialized object of type <code>DelayedTransaction</code> prepare the transaction for setting and resetting the internal state.

     TransactionStore<std::list<Transaction> > ts;
     std::shared_ptr<MyOriginator> MO(new MyOriginator); // Memento originator